ChriAZi/solutions-journalism-extension/README.md

 # Solutions Journalism - Semester Project
 A Chrome extension that augments the Google News Feed with relevant Solutions Journalism articles.

+The relevant research paper can be found in the assets folder.

 ![](assets/readmePic.png)

 ### Setup